-When we get up on Sunday morning and drive to church, do we ever consider the health of our church?
-We expect it to be there, week in and week out, doors open, temperature set just right, music planned out, sermon prepared within the time allowed so that we can get in and then get on our way.
 Church in America is comfortable, consistent, pre-planned and delivered in a tidy package each week to the faithful.
 Deviate from that organized delivery model and church leaders will hear about it in no uncertain terms.
 Regular complaints include temperature, too hot or cold, music too loud or too contemporary and of course the pastor went too long with his sermon.
 Overall these are not seen as problematic, sort of the usual stuff, but how is the health of our churches in America?
+Of course, today much has changed given the pandemic and all the restrictions on gatherings – but even in a virtual service, I’m sure someone can find something they don’t like – and that’s part of the problem.
+Somewhere along the way we seem to have lost our true calling and as a result, the way we do church has become more of an entertainment and social gathering.
+We are no longer missional in our purpose – we’ve vacated our duties to serve and provide for those in our communities.
+So how do we sort this out and what can be done to address those issues?

 There are two standards to be considered, attendance and spiritual well-being, one of which should be easy to gather but the other is not something that can be measured.
 Of course, most would agree if spiritual well-being is thriving then attendance will be the first place to reflect it.
 That should go both ways, at least in logical consideration, but that is up for debate.
 In any case, let’s start with the numbers which are not as easily found as you would hope.
 Gallup is a well known and respected polling institution that addresses just about every aspect of life in America as we know it, from business to entertainment, politics, and religion.
 According to the numbers from a Gallup telephone survey in 2017*, of a random sampling of about 1,000 Americans nationwide, interviewers ask respondents questions such as, “In the last seven days, did you attend a church service, excluding weddings and funerals?” to determine their church-going habits.
 From this survey, 40 percent responded yes, which would indicate nearly 130 million people attended church last Sunday in America.
 However, according to a more in-depth research study conducted by the Evangelical Covenant Church, taking data from over 200,000 orthodox Christian churches over the past 10 years, the actual number of people in a pew each Sunday in America is closer to 52 million, nowhere near the numbers that Gallup would extrapolate from their random samples.
 More troubling is the overall percentage this represents, basically 17 percent of America goes to church each week.
 Numbers don’t tell the whole story, but at the surface, they do not speak well for the spiritual well-being of our congregations or for the outreach efforts from the church.